 - Richard Hasen – Chancellor's Professor of Law and Political Science, University of California – Irvine School of Law.

-- Sherrilyn Ifill - President and Director-Council of the NAACP Legal Defense and Educational Fund, Inc.
+- Sherrilyn Ifill - President and Director-Counsel of the NAACP Legal Defense and Educational Fund, Inc.

 - Pamala Karlan – Kenneth and Harle Montgomery Professor of Public Interest Law, Co-Director, Supreme Court Litigation Clinic, Stanford Law School.

-Moderator - Steve Mulroy - University of Memphis School of Law
+Moderator - Steve Mulroy - Professor of Law, University of Memphis School of Law.

 CONFRONTING PERSISTENT POVERTY